* This is a sponsored post for Thermapen *

 Harissa Roasted Chicken

-Place the chicken in a baking dish and pour the mixture on to it, rubbing it in well.
+- Place 1.3 kg Whole chicken in a baking dish and pour the mixture onto it, rubbing it in well.

 - Put the chicken into the oven and cook for around 90 minutes, or until cooked through.